Below are the questions (and corresponding answers) most frequently asked by English Language Institute (ELI) students.

 - ELI receives the original letter of visa denial within 30 days from the date shown on the letter.

 Can I transfer my registration to a different session if my Study Permit is delayed?

 If you do not receive your study permit or visa in time for the program for which you have registered, you may select a new start date from any of the dates published on the Dates and Fees page.
 The new start date must be within one year of the original start date.
-Your deposit or full tuition will be transferred to the new session.
-We require a minimum of one week’s notice in writing that you wish to postpone your start date, or the cancellation schedule will apply.
-You do not need to move your deposit if you are postponing your start to term 2 of the same session.
-However the minimum one week’s notice is still required to avoid cancellation penalties.
+Your deposit or full tuition will be transferred to the new session once only.
+We require a minimum of one week’s written notice in writing that you wish to postpone your start date, or the cancellation schedule will apply (see above).
+Postponements after the payment deadline (one month before the program start date) might be granted if the balance of tuition and the medical insurance fees are fully paid.

 Will I need a Study Permit to study at the UBC ELI?